 5. Go to the top

 If everyone in your family listens to your commanding grandmother, for example, enlist her to your cause if possible.
 This will help others fall in line.

 6. Realize that some people will continue to buy you gifts you don’t want or need

 No matter how well you explain your desire to opt out of exchanging gifts, or how often you explain it, some people will insist on giving you gifts.
 Just accept that they haven’t heard you and thank them for the present.

 When my daughter MK was little, her great grandmother sent crappy gifts—once literally!
-One Christmas, Great Grandma sent MK a secondhand onesie with an eight-inch long, wide poop stain down the inside back.
+One Christmas, Great Grandma sent MK a secondhand onesie with a brown streak down the inside back.
 I don’t understand how she could have possibly missed it.